DKIM (Domain Keys Identified Mail), an email authentication technique that allows the receiver to check if the email is legitimate or a fake one!

-With the advancement in technology, security analysts, CISOs and CIOs in reputed organizations are coming up with innovative cybersecurity solutions.
-Cybercriminals are using social engineering methods for email spoofing to forge emails and send the spoofed attachments to employees within a company.
+With the advancement in technology, security analysts, CISOs, and CIOs in reputed organizations are coming up with innovative cyber security solutions.
+Especially, when it comes to email security.

 DKIM checks whether a specific email that impersonates an authentic source is indeed authorized by the aforementioned source.
 It generally assigns a unique signature key that is attached to every outgoing email attachment.
-This signature is linked to the domain name of every organization’s authorized email domains.
+This signature is linked to the domain name of every organization’s authorized email domain.
 This helps in verifying emails and checking them before they land into the inboxes of employees and officials.

 To gain deeper insight into the technicalities of DKIM and how it works, let us discuss the procedure for email authentication in-depth:

 HOW DOES DKIM WORK?

 DKIM makes use of a particular signature-based mechanism to verify the authenticity of email attachments.
 When an email is sent by the sender to the employees’ inbox, it is assigned a unique private key while leaving the sender’s email server.
 When the email reaches the server of the receiver, it is checked against the public key which is already there in the DNS.
 This key is matched to verify whether the received email is a spoofed email and if it has an authentic source.

 The entire process has been represented in the form of a flow chart given below:

 Like it has been illustrated in the above flow chart, the private key assigned to the email leaving the sender’s server is matched against the public key in the DNS with the help of a unique DKIM signature that is assigned to the email.